conradz/build-jshint/README.md

 `callback` is a function that will be called when the processing is done.
 If a fatal error occurred (such as error reading a file; JSHint errors are *not* included), it will be passed to the callback as the first argument.
+The second arguments will be a boolean indicated whether a JSHint error was encountered in any of the files.

 License
 -------